828-581-0596 [email protected]

 People With Purpose Volunteer Program

 Individual and group volunteers are invited to share their time and talents to help Black Mountain Home.
 Volunteer needs range from pulling weeds to construction projects, tutors, administrative support, and more.
-Top on-going needs include individuals who can commit to regular shifts in our thrift store and cafe (background checks required) and groups that can tackle maintenance projects.
+Top on-going needs include individuals who can commit to regular shifts in our thrift store.
+Background checks required for regular, individual volunteers.

 Contact Us

-To learn more about Black Mountain Home, the Mountain Home Thrift Store, or Thirteen Pennies Cafe, fill out the form below.
+To learn more about Black Mountain Home, the Mountain Home Thrift Store, or Thirteen Pennies Express, fill out the form below.

 Explore Asheville, NC | Visit Asheville, NC's Official Tourism Web Site |